 - Hollywood Natives: The Kigani tribe run around with spears, bows, face paint and practice cannibalism constantly.
 They also throw their poop like monkeys for some bizarre reason.

 - I'm a Humanitarian: The group has to constantly evade a tribe fighting the Mobutu government.

 - Ice Queen: Ross.

 - Jungle Opera: An attempt to update the trope.

 - Killer Gorilla: On the way to the city of Zinj, Karen Ross's team has to contend with a group of deadly gorillas.

 - Parachute in a Tree: This happens to Elliot when the team parachutes into the jungle.
 Fortunately, he's only four feet above the ground, so he can undo his chute and jump down without getting hurt.
 It's still a very unnerving experience for him since this is the first time he's ever jumped out of a plane.

 - Sentry Gun: One of three pieces of the expedition's W.E.I.R.D. package (alongside a portable electrified fence, Night-Vision Goggles and Frickin' Laser Beams in designator-rifle-mode for the guns).
 Tripod-mounted, portable, silenced, capable of detecting heat or attack laser-designated targets.
 They unfortunately (and quickly) become Too Awesome to Use because of their immense firing rate eating too much ammo.

 - Team Pet: Amy fills this role, yet she's very human in a way.

-- Too Dumb to Live: Ross almost gets the entire team killed when she ignores Munro's warning about how setting off explosive charges near an eruptive volcano is a very bad idea.
+- Too Dumb to Live: Despite being a trained geologist, Ross's psych profile states she has a habit of cutting corners and acting rashly when her goal is in sight.
+At the end, she almost gets the entire team killed when she ignores Munro's warning about how setting off explosive charges near an eruptive volcano.

 - "Where Are They Now?"
 Epilogue